appacademy/Module-1-Resources/week-3_lectures/d4-async-js/lecture-notes.md

 `Vocabulary`

 - Thread of execution
-  - A sequence of commands
+  - A sequence of tasks
 - Single-threaded execution
-  - Only ONE command can be processed at a time
+  - Only ONE task can be processed at a time
 - Multi-threaded execution
-  - Multiple commands can be process at a time
+  - Multiple tasks can be process at a time
 - Event Loop
-  - The model of execution that JavaScript uses
+  - The model of execution
   - Two parts in JS
     - Call Stack
       - Tracks the 'current task in progress'
     - Message Queue
-      - Tracks the order in which handle 'to-do' tasks.
+      - Tracks the 'to-do' tasks.

 ## Threading, Event Loop, Async

-`Video Lectures`
+`Video Lectures`: 30 mins

 - [Threading Lecture]
   - _[Code Along](./snippets/threading.js)_